 #2 – Impact on Consumer

-Weak currency increases the cost of import and consequently cost is borne by consumers only.
-On the other hand, stable currency allows consumers to buy more.
+Weak currency increases the cost of imports.
+Consequently, the charge is borne by consumers only.
+On the other hand, a stable currency allows consumers to buy more.
 The best example is oil prices in the international market due to its heavy fluctuations effect on price can be seen clearly.

 #3 – Impact on Business

-Currency fluctuations affect all kinds of business but the most effective is on export or import business suppliers.
-Even if the business doesn’t sell or purchase in foreign currency directly these fluctuations can have an unseen effect on that.
+Currency fluctuations affect all kinds of business.
+But the most effective is on export or import business suppliers.
+Even if the company does not sell or purchase foreign currency directly, these fluctuations can be unseen.

 The advantages are as follows:

-- No Need for International Management of Exchange Rates: As the exchange rate is determined by demand and supply in the market and there is no government intervention until fluctuations are too high.
+- No Need for International Management of Exchange Rates: The exchange rate is determined by demand and supply in the market, and there is no government intervention until fluctuations are too high.

-- No Need for Frequent Central Bank Intervention: Central Bank intervenes frequently in fixed currency regimes whereas in floating currency rate intervention in minimum or only when there are lots of fluctuations.
+- No Need for Frequent Central Bank Intervention: The Central Bank frequently intervenes in fixed currency regimes.
+Whereas in floating currency, rate intervention is minimum or only when there are many fluctuations.

 The disadvantages are as follows:

-- Higher Volatility: They are highly volatile hence it affects the trade policy and price of the country directly or indirectly.
+- Higher Volatility: They are highly volatile; hence, they affect the country’s trade policy and price directly or indirectly.

-This has been a guide to what is Floating Exchange Rate and its definition.
-Here we discuss floating exchange rates examples, advantages, and disadvantages.
-You can learn more from the following excel modeling articles –
+This article is a guide to what is Floating Exchange Rate.
+We explain the differences with fixed exchange rate, advantages, disadvantages, examples & types.
+You can learn more from the following Excel modeling articles: –